xevolesi/pytorch-fcn/README.md

 4. `run_tests` - run all tests;
 5. `pre_push_test` - run formatters and tests.
 Use `make lint` to run linter checking and `make format` to apply formatters.

+This repo doesn't contain any integration tests (test for the whole modelling pipeline) just because it's really annoying to adapt them to free github runners.